-Complaint Example Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Complaint Example Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
+Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
+Or by our Customer Care or other staff at the plan?
+Examples include waiting too long on the phone, in the waiting room, when getting a prescription, or in the exam room.
+Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
 Information you get from us Do you believe we have not given you a notice that we are required to give?
 Do you think written information we have given you is hard to understand?
 Timeliness (These types of complaints are all related to the timeliness of our The process of asking for a coverage decision and making appeals is explained in Sections 4-9 of this chapter.
 If you are asking for a coverage decision or making an appeal, you use that process, not the complaint process. actions related to coverage decisions and appeals) However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
 Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
-If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
-When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
+If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint. • When a coverage decision we made is reviewed and we are t that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
 If you think we are not meeting these deadlines, you can make a complaint. • When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.